 Taking a traditional Turkish Hamam is certainly a unique experience!
-On my last day in Göreme the friendly hotel staff arranged a great “the-works” deal for me at nearby Kelebek Turkish Bath Spa.
-I’ve had spa treatments and massages but none like this.
+On my last day in Göreme the hotel staff arranged a great “the-works” deal for me at nearby Kelebek Turkish Bath Spa.
+I’ve had spa treatments and massages before, but none like this.
 It was pretty cool!

 As you stretch out to relax on the warm marble kurna stone, a metal inlaid tas (bowl) made of weathered silver, tinned copper, or brass is used to pour warm to hot water over your body.

 A soap case with a handle and perforations at the bottom allows soapy water to run out for the hamam process.
 The soap case also has a coarse exfoliating mitt cloth made with date-palm webbing woven out of plant fibers.
 The mitt is used for lathering the soap, scouring dirt from your pores, and delivering a “bracing” massage.

 There are three towels for drying, one around the hair, one over the shoulders, and one around the waist.
 The hamam process takes ~60 minutes.
 In addition to the invigorating bath, I had a rejuvenating body wrap, massage, and cleansing/moisturizing facial – all for a reasonable price that wouldn’t even cover a massage in the US.
 It was wonderful, leaving energized and feeling squeaky clean.

 The long bus ride to Bodrum was grueling – so special time in the hamam was a great way to prepare.
 In spite of a few bumps, I arrived in Bodrum safely and am enjoying views of the Aegean Sea while orienting myself and learning about another new city.
 I’ll be here for thirty days before moving on to Greece.